Tight contact structures without symplectic fillings are everywhere: Non-fillable contact structures

-\begin{proposition} When $n\ge 5$, there exists a fillable contact structure $(\SSS^{2n+1},\xi')$ homotopic to the standard almost contact structure, which is $1$-ADC, and such that $0<\dim SH^{2n-3}_+(\SSS^{2n+1},\xi')<\infty$. \end{proposition} \begin{proof} We consider the Brieskorn sphere $Y:=\Sigma(n,\ldots,n, n+1, p)$, where $p$ is a prime number with $p\gg n$.
-By \cite[(14)]{KvK16} or \cite[(5.12)]{MR4438065}, the minimal Conley-Zehnder index of a small perturbation of the standard contact form on $Y$ is $4-n$ (obtained with $|I|=n+2$, $|I_T|=n$, $N=1$, $T=n$ in \cite[(5.12)]{MR4438065}).
-The SFT degrees are then at least $2$.
-The minimal Conley-Zehnder indices of other Morse-Bott families of Reeb orbits of the natural contact form (after suitable perturbation) is $6-n$ (given by $N=2$, $T=n$ in \cite[(5.12)]{MR4438065}) as $p\gg n$, and so they have SFT degree $4$.
-As a consequence, we have that $Y$ is $1$-ADC.
-Moreover, by the Morse-Bott spectral sequence and the index gap above, we have $\dim SH_+^{(n+1)-(4-n)}(Y)=\dim SH_+^{2n-3}(Y)=1$, solely contributed to by the family with the minimal Conley-Zehnder index.
-Now, by \cite[Proposition 3.6]{KvK16}, $Y$ is homeomorphic to a sphere.
-Then there exists $M$, such that the $M$-th iterated self connected sum $\#^M Y$ is diffeomorphic to the standard sphere.
-Since $\dim Y \ge 11$, the contact sum preserves the $1$-ADC property and $\dim SH_+^{2n-3}(\#^M Y)=\dim \bigoplus^M SH^{2n-3}_+(Y)=M$ by \cite[Theorem 7.1, Proposition 9.19]{CieOan18}.
-To obtain the standard almost contact structure, we choose $Y'$ to be the flexibly fillable sphere with the opposite homotopy class \footnote{To be precise, here ``opposite'' is to be interpreted as the inverse w.r.t.\ the natural group structure on the space of almost contact structures on the sphere given by the connected sum operation.} of almost contact structures as that of $\#^M Y$, as in \cite[Corollary 1.6]{Laz20}.
-Then $Y'\#^M Y$ is a standard sphere with the standard almost contact structure, and it is $1$-ADC.
+To obtain the standard almost contact structure, we choose $Y'$ to be the flexibly fillable sphere with the opposite homotopy class \footnote{To be precise, here ``opposite'' is to be interpreted as the inverse w.r.t.\ the natural group structure on the space of almost contact structures on the sphere given by the connected sum operation.} of almost contact structures as that of $\#^K Y$, as in \cite[Corollary 5.19]{zbMATH07567794}.
+Then $Y'\#^K Y$ is a standard sphere with the standard almost contact structure, and it is $1$-ADC.
 Moreover, $SH^{2n-3}_+(Y')=0$ when $n\ge 5$.
-Hence we may take $Y'\#^M Y$ as the desired contact sphere. \end{proof}
+Hence, we may take $Y'\#^K Y$ as the desired contact sphere. \end{proof}

 We now have all the needed ingredients to prove \Cref{thm:tightnonfill_general_infinite}.